West Virginia University will make wide-ranging cuts to academic programs and faculty

 Speaking to faculty earlier this year, Gee said higher education has “lost the support and trust of the American public.”

-“I want to be very blunt: We have been isolated, we have been arrogant, we have told the American public what they should think,” he said, adding that institutions like WVU have to “turn that around almost immediately, otherwise we have a very bleak future.”
+“I want to be very blunt: We have been isolated, we have been arrogant, we have told the American public what they should think,” the university president said, adding that institutions like WVU have to “turn that around almost immediately, otherwise we have a very bleak future.”

 Critics saw a different a set of circumstances, accusing the administration of financial mismanagement, poor strategic planning and lack of transparency in a state with the lowest rate of college graduates and highest rate of population exodus.
 West Virginia is the only state that now has fewer residents than it did in 1950.